 Arrival time and Customer Service Experience

-It was a little bumpy and took a month to get my correct order but their customer service was polite and helpful.
-If I’m going to nitpick, while I appreciate covering shipping for the faulty orders, I did think that they could have done a little more for all of the hassles than a 20% off coupon.
+It was a little bumpy and in the end, took a month to get my correct order.
+But their customer service was polite and professional.
+If I’m going to nitpick, while I appreciated them covering shipping on the faulty orders, I did think that they could have done a little more than a 20% off coupon for all of the hassles of that experience.
 But I still appreciated the gesture and helpfulness from their staff.

 Size and Fit